Nonac/PIMS/Report/System_design/README.md

 	"data_type": "web_vehicle_register",
 	"info": {
 			"status": 1,
-			"customername":"lea_tong"
+			"username":"lea_tong"
 		}
 }
 ```

-Register a new vehicle for current customer.
+Register a new vehicle for the current customer.
 The desktop application returns status 1 and username if this registration for vehicle succeeds, otherwise will return the failure message.

 #### "web_vehicle_query"